The David H. Koch Institute for Integrative Cancer Research

 MIT’s Center for Cancer Research, founded in 1974, became the Koch Institute in 2007.
 The new building replaces their former headquarters in Building E17 and E18.
-A formal dedication ceremony for the new building will be held on March 4, 2011, as part of MIT’s 150th anniversary celebration.
+A formal dedication ceremony for the new building was held on March 4, 2011, as part of MIT’s 150th anniversary celebration.

 Additional information about the building may be found on the Fact Sheet.

 |Project Managers/MIT||Arne Abramson, Milan Pavlinic, James May, Martin DeLuga and Travis Wanat|

 |Architects||Ellenzweig; Cambridge, Massachusetts|